JakobPapirov/Rosetta_Stone/README.md

 If the user answers correctly, they'll be greeted by a "well done"-message.
 If not correct, then a "Incorrect"-message will display as well as the correct answer.

 # When time permits I'll use this in a WebDev project.

+# Quite interesting
+The way that GH calculates the languages percentages for a repo https://softwareengineering.stackexchange.com/questions/156029/how-does-github-calculate-language-percentage-in-a-repo